brinsga/Python-Projects/WebCrawler/README.md

 # WebCrawler

 A simple multi-threaded python web crawler.
-The webcrawler uses scraping and queueing from a base url and recursively visits all urls in a given page and so on..
+The webcrawler is given a base url as input.
+It reads the content of url and identify other urls in the page and recursively visits each url and perfoms the same operations.

 # MacOS Instruction